pda/pda6502v2/README.md

 means layout flexibility.
 However the BIFRÖST system controller FPGA (ICE40HX1K-VQ100) has the same pin count, and should be suitable for all this and more.

+RAM
+---

+Alliance Memory produces AS6C62256-55PCN 32K x 8 SRAM with 55ns access time at
+2.7~5.5V in a PDIP-28 package; a pair of these provides 64 KiB RAM.

+(There also exists AS6C1008-55PCN model providing 128 KiB in a single PDIP-32, which would reduce overall cost and open the possibility of extended memory via BIFRÖST bank switching.
+Hoever, even though this project isn't attempting complete era-appropriateness, I don't like the vibe of 17-bit address bus, and would prefer a multiple chip RAM design that isn't likely to waste half its capacity.)

 I/O
 ---